 Eligible employees must request parental leave in writing to their supervisor (staff) or department head (faculty) ninety (90) days in advance of the requested leave start date (or as early as possible in the planning phase of an adoption process).
 The Executive Director of Human Resources approves staff requests and the appropriate Dean approves faculty requests for parental leave.
 Parental leave is independent of other time off or sick leave benefits and runs concurrently with FMLA (Family and Medical Leave Act).

 The first 10 days of an extended absence are charged to an employee's SLR and/or CTO or will be unpaid if the employee has no accrued time available.
-Days 11 through six calendar months are, in most cases, paid through the Extended Sick Leave Plan as long as necessary paperwork including appropriate medical documentation is completed and approved.
+Days 11 through six calendar months are, in most cases, paid through the Short Term Disability Plan as long as necessary paperwork including appropriate medical documentation is completed and approved.

 Washington and Lee University offers family and medical leave in accordance with the Family and Medical Leave Act of 1993 (FMLA), representing the minimum leave to which each eligible employee is entitled for qualifying circumstances.